 Main features of on-premise ERP

-- On-premise solutions involve a large upfront cost for the licence fee and is therefore considered a capital investment
+- On-premise solutions involve a large upfront cost for the license fee and is therefore considered a capital investment

-- There may also be associated hardware and IT support set-up costs, depending on your existing infrastructure
+- There may be associated hardware and IT support set-up costs, depending on your existing infrastructure

-- You are responsible for all maintenance, upgrades and backups etc. If you don’t have the appropriate in-house expertise you may have to buy it i.
+- You are responsible for all maintenance, upgrades, and backups etc. If you don’t have the appropriate in-house expertise you may have to buy it

-- Despite the initial ongoing investment, the total cost of ownership is usually lower over a number of years
+- Despite the initial ongoing investment, the total cost of ownership is usually lower over the years

-- You have full control over your data security, which does mean you need to have excellent data protocol procedures in place, but may be preferable to you if you’re dealing with lots of sensitive information
+- You have full control over your data security, which does mean you need to have excellent data protocol procedures in place.
+However, this may be preferable to you if you’re dealing with lots of sensitive information

 Main features of hybrid ERP

-- There is an upfront cost for the licence and you also pay a monthly fee for it to be stored in the cloud on your own private server
+- There is an upfront cost for the license and you also pay a monthly fee for it to be stored in the cloud on your own private server

 - You own the software and get the five-year cost-benefit of ownership